Sankalp22863/codesign-opt/llvm-project/clang/docs/ClangOffloadBundler.rst

 Where:

 **processor**
-  Is the target-specific processor or any alternative processor name.
+  Is a the target specific processor or any alternative processor name.

 **target-feature**
   Is a target feature name that is supported by the processor.
 Each target